 [Accessed Oct 4th, 2017]

 So while you are walking the tightrope of behaviour management remember to stay focused, calm and collected.
-Keep a clear focus and keen eye ahead of you of the types of behaviour you are looking for.
-Who knows with time you may even potentially be able to juggle more objectives while doing the splits, all while keeping your students motivated, safe and engaged.
+Keep a clear focus and a keen eye ahead of you for the types of behaviour you are looking for.
+Who knows, with time you may even potentially be able to juggle more objectives while doing the splits, all while keeping your students motivated, safe and engaged.
 Remember though, to paraphrase Pivotal Education’s third pillar, practice makes perfect.

 Pivotal Education (2017) University of Brighton – 21st September 2017 – Five Pillars of Pivotal Practice – Paul Woodward, [Online].